Hypergraph independence polynomials with a zero close to the origin

 \section{Introduction}

 A \textbf{hypergraph} $G = (V, E)$ is a set of vertices $V$ together with a set of edges $E \subset 2^V$.
 A hypergraph is \textbf{$k$-uniform} if every edge has size $k$.
 The degree of a vertex $v \in V$, denoted by $d(v)$, is the number of edges it appears in; in a hypergraph with maximum degree $\Delta$, each vertex appears in at most $\Delta$ edges.

-An \textbf{independent set} of $G$ is a set of vertices $I \subset V$ such that $I$ contains no edge.
+An \textbf{independent set} in $G$ is a set of vertices $I \subset V$ such that $I$ contains no edge.
 Let $\cI(G)$ denote the family of all independent sets in $G$.
 The \textbf{independence polynomial} of $G$ is defined by